Drones Drive Jokesters — But They’re Coming

 Key Takeaways:

-• Despite the prank, the FAA is actively developing policies for integrating UAVs into the national airspace system.
+• Despite the prank, the FAA is actively moving forward with developing policies for integrating Unmanned Aerial Vehicles (UAVs) into the National Airspace System.

 See a mistake?
 Contact us.